ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

-    monitor (dmon)    Monitor metrics for target devices xgmi              Displays xgmi information of the devices partition         Displays partition information of the devices
+    monitor (dmon)    Monitor metrics for target devices xgmi              Displays xgmi information of the devices partition         Displays partition information of the devices ras               Retrieve CPER (RAS) entries from the driver
 ```

 Example commands: